-- 1 year, earned sufficient wages, as defined under subsection (e) of - 2 R.S.43:21-4, while attending an educational institution during - 3 periods other than established and customary vacation periods or - 4 holiday recesses at the educational institution, to establish a claim - for benefits.
-For purposes of this subsection, an individual shall be - 6 treated as a full-time student for any period:
+- (i) For benefit years commencing after June 30, 1984, for any week in which the individual is a student in full attendance at, or on vacation from, an educational institution, as defined in subsection (y) of R.S.43:21-19; except that this subsection shall not apply to any individual attending a training program approved by the division to enhance the individual's employment opportunities, as defined under subsection (c) of R.S.43:21-4; nor shall this subsection apply to any individual who, during the individual's base year, earned sufficient wages, as defined under subsection (e) of R.S.43:21-4, while attending an educational institution during periods other than established and customary vacation periods or holiday recesses at the educational institution, to establish a claim for benefits.
+For purposes of this subsection, an individual shall be treated as a full-time student for any period: - (1) During which the individual is enrolled as a full-time student at an educational institution, or - (2) Which is between academic years or terms, if the individual was enrolled as a full-time student at an educational institution for the immediately preceding academic year or term. - (j) Notwithstanding any other provisions of this chapter (R.S.43:21-1 et seq.), no otherwise eligible individual shall be denied benefits because the individual left work or was discharged due to circumstances resulting from the individual being a victim of domestic violence as defined in section 3 of P.L.1991, c.261 (C.2C:25-19).
+No employer's account shall be charged for the payment of benefits to an individual who left work due to circumstances resulting from the individual being a victim of domestic violence.

-- (1) During which the individual is enrolled as a full-time student at an educational institution, or - (2) Which is between academic years or terms, if the individual was enrolled as a full-time student at an educational institution for the immediately preceding academic year or term. - 12 (j) Notwithstanding any other provisions of this chapter (R.S.43:21-1 et seq.), no otherwise eligible individual shall be 13 denied benefits because the individual left work or was discharged 14 15 due to circumstances resulting from the individual being a victim of 16 domestic violence as defined in section 3 of P.L.1991, c.261 17 (C.2C:25-19).
-No employer's account shall be charged for the payment of benefits to an individual who left work due to 18 circumstances resulting from the individual being a victim of 19 20 domestic violence. - For the purposes of this subsection (j), the individual shall be treated as being a victim of domestic violence if the individual provides one or more of the following: - (1) A restraining order or other documentation of equitable relief issued by a court of competent jurisdiction; - (2) A police record documenting the domestic violence; - (3) Documentation that the perpetrator of the domestic violence has been convicted of one or more of the offenses enumerated in section 3 of P.L.1991, c.261 (C.2C:25-19); - (4) Medical documentation of the domestic violence; - (5) Certification from a certified Domestic Violence Specialist or the director of a designated domestic violence agency that the individual is a victim of domestic violence; or - (6) Other documentation or certification of the domestic violence provided by a social worker, member of the clergy, shelter worker or other professional who has assisted the individual in dealing with the domestic violence. - For the purposes of this subsection (j): - 39 "Certified Domestic Violence Specialist" means a person who 40 has fulfilled the requirements of certification as a Domestic 41 Violence Specialist established by the New Jersey Association of 42 Domestic Violence Professionals; and "designated domestic 43 violence agency" means a county-wide organization with a primary 44 purpose to provide services to victims of domestic violence, and 45 which provides services that conform to the core domestic violence 46 services profile as defined by the Division of Youth and Family Services in the Department of Children and Families and is under 47
+For the purposes of this subsection (j), the individual shall be treated as being a victim of domestic violence if the individual provides one or more of the following:

+- (1) A restraining order or other documentation of equitable relief issued by a court of competent jurisdiction; - (2) A police record documenting the domestic violence; - (3) Documentation that the perpetrator of the domestic violence has been convicted of one or more of the offenses enumerated in section 3 of P.L.1991, c.261 (C.2C:25-19); - (4) Medical documentation of the domestic violence; - (5) Certification from a certified Domestic Violence Specialist or the director of a designated domestic violence agency that the individual is a victim of domestic violence; or - (6) Other documentation or certification of the domestic violence provided by a social worker, member of the clergy, shelter worker or other professional who has assisted the individual in dealing with the domestic violence.

-1 contract with the division for the express purpose of providing such services.
+For the purposes of this subsection (j):

+2 "Certified Domestic Violence Specialist" means a person who 3 has fulfilled the requirements of certification as a Domestic 4 Violence Specialist established by the New Jersey Association of 5 Domestic Violence Professionals; and "designated domestic 6 violence agency" means a county-wide organization with a primary 7 purpose to provide services to victims of domestic violence, and 8 which provides services that conform to the core domestic violence 9 services profile as defined by the Division of Youth and Family 10 Services in the Department of Children and Families and is under 11 contract with the division for the express purpose of providing such 12 services.